Bedoes: 2019–present: Opowieści z Doliny Smoków, Rewolucja romantyczna, and Męskie Granie Orkiestra 2022

 On March 26, 2019, a track titled "Michelangelo" with Canadian rapper Pressa was released.
 It was the first announcement of the artist's new album.
 On June 2, 2019, the second single titled "Natchodzi lato" was released.
 In October, the rapper revealed that the new album would be called Opowieści z Doliny Smoków and was recorded with producer Lanek.
 On October 17, 2019, he released a single titled "Jesteś ładniejsza niż na zdjęciach (na zawsze)" which was recorded as a gift for the rapper's girlfriend and published on her birthday.
 The song was also played on Polish radio stations.
 On October 28, 2019, the title single from the album was released, and on November 10 the controversial single titled "1998 (mam to we krwi)" was released, where the rapper, among other things, expressed support for homosexual relationships.
 In November 2019, the rapper reported that his album sold more than 15,000 copies two weeks before its release.

 On January 15, 2021, he released his fourth studio album Rewolucja romantyczna.
 It is certified double platinum.

 In 2022, together with Kwiat Jabłoni and Krzysztof Zalewski, he formed the supergroup Męskie Granie Orkiestra 2022, as part of which they recorded the single "Jest tylko teraz."

+Private life

+He is engaged to Roksana Kwiatkowska, former partner of rapper Quebonafide.